OpenRoberta/robertalab-ev3dev/README.md

     VERSION="1.3.2" python setup.py sdist

-Now you can also build a debian package using:
+Now you can also build a debian package using ``debuild`` or ``debuild -us -us``.
+The new package will be in the parent folder.

-    ./package-deb.sh dist/openrobertalab-1.3.2.tar.gz

 ## upload to ev3 ##
 The easiest is to upload the debian package and install it.

-    scp <temp>/openrobertalab_1.3.2-1_all.deb root@ev3dev.local:/tmp/
+    scp ../openrobertalab_1.3.2-1_all.deb root@ev3dev.local:/tmp/
     ssh root@ev3dev.local "dpkg --install /tmp/openrobertalab_1.3.2-1_all.deb"

 ## start it ##